Searching ...

 Smart Thermostats

 Nearly every home with a centralized environmental system uses a thermostat to control how hot or cold it is inside.
 Smart thermostats have become more popular in recent years because of their advantages over traditional thermostats.
 For instance, a smart thermostat can be accessed from any smart device and adjusted anywhere in the world.
 Some smart thermostats learn the home’s schedule and will automatically adjust temperatures.
-For example, if the homeowner wakes up every day at 7 am and turns the temperature to three degrees, the thermostat will do that independently.
+For example, if the homeowner wakes up every day at 7 am and turns the temperature up three degrees, the thermostat will do that independently.
 Alternatively, smart thermostats can be programmed to do that from the very beginning.

 When combined with integrated home management software, the owner can create “scenes” that optimize energy use–such as turning down the thermostat when away on vacation.
 Another feature factors in external temperatures or humidity to optimize how the HVAC systems run.
+Heating and cooling our homes take a significant amount of power.
+These thermostats minimize energy waste while keeping the cost of energy down.

 Dual-Flush Toilets

 Many people don’t realize how much water the average toilet uses.
 Older toilets made before the 1980s typically use 5-7 gallons of water per flush, while newer models can use around 3.5 gallons per flush.
 Over time, toilets have started using less and less water.
 Now, dual-flush toilets give users a choice: a small flush for liquid waste that uses .8 gallons or a larger flush for solid waste that uses 1.6 gallons.
 Replacing a toilet with a dual-flush model significantly lowers a home’s total water usage.
+Over time, that’s a huge impact on our water use and return on investment.

 Multi-Pane Windows

-Traditionally, windows were made with a single pane of glass separating the home’s interior from the outside world.
+Traditionally, exterior windows were made with a single pane of glass separating the home’s interior from the outside world.
 However, just one pane doesn’t insulate a home very well.
 The heat and cooling loss causes a home to be colder in the winter and hotter in the summer.
-By extension, it can make it much more expensive to heat and cool the home.
-Multi-pane windows help prevent energy loss and better insulate the home.
-Dual-pane windows are the most commonly seen, but homeowners can also choose triple-pane windows, which are more expensive but more effective.
-Replacing windows can be expensive, but low-income homeowners may qualify for some homeowner assistance funds and grant programs specifically for upgrading windows and other energy-efficient features.
+By extension, drafty windows can make it much more expensive to heat and cool the home.

 Energy-efficient installations help reduce our strain on Earth’s limited resources while saving homeowners money on utility bills.
 These upgrades represent just a few a homeowner can choose from.
 There are energy-efficient alternatives for nearly everything; it’s just a matter of seeking them out.

-Updated February 2024
+Updated July 2024

 Start Your Home Search